coredatascience-fa23/coredatascience-fa23.github.io/lectures.md

 permalink: /lectures/
 ---

-Below you'll find a list of links to lecture notes and code as well as links to homeworks, lab session materials, slack channels for asking questions, and additional reference material.
+Below you'll find a list of links to lecture notes and code, along with the lab session materials and additional reference materials.